Kyriosity/use-dev/README+/decisions/README+/structs/motley_heap.md

 🚧🚧🚧 DRAFT...

-# Motley heap
+# C# - Motley heap

-It started just as a patch in one particular method: to cache successfull !!!
-ADD UNSUCCESS TO THE METHOD ! parsed values of different type in one hole .
+It started just as a patch in a particular method: to cache parsed, or not, values of logically similar but different types in one container.

 Then it took time and THINKING to DECIDE !

-SO FAR NOT SURE !BUT BIASED TO TREAT IT AS WORTHY DECISION

-tests source code applied: aaa, bbb, ccc

-## Uses
+## Use cases

 ### Cache